 After all, we are followers of Shakyamuni Buddha who told us to rely on the teachings not on the person.
 So it’s in that spirit and with that intent that I request both our new and old instructors to do all they can to preserve, propagate, and serve the Buddhadharma.

 With that understanding, I am requesting the following new and old instructors (listed alphabetically by surname) to help guide and advise our students with a good heart, kindness, caring, and the utmost reluctance to teach:

-Summer Adams, Bruce Ashton, Jamyang Choden, Ani Pema Chodron, Tsering Chodron, Steve Cline, Debbie Dorjee, Ngodrup Dorjee, Hanna Ebinger, Bridget Gebbie, Ani Gosha Gray, Chanel Grubner, Jangchub Haubner, Jing Rui Huang, Cydney Kawamura, Florence Koh, Melitis Kwong, Chris Jay, Sydney Jay, Shan Lan Lee, Jakob Leschly, Jimmy Ma, Douglas Mills, Khenpo Sonam Phuntsok, Arne Schelling, Deva Shih, Ross Smith, Stephanie Suter, Longdrol Szeto, Khenpo Sonam Tashi, Deepa Thakur, Alex Trisoglio, Kris Yao, Ani Zangmo
+Summer Adams, Bruce Ashton, Carlo Rodrigo Carranza, Jamyang Choden, Ani Pema Chodron, Tsering Chodron, Steve Cline, Debbie Dorjee, Ngodrup Dorjee, Hanna Ebinger, Bridget Gebbie, Tsunma Gosha Gray, Chanel Grubner, Jangchub Haubner, Vera Ho, Jing Rui Huang, Cydney Kawamura, Florence Koh, Melitis Kwong, Chris Jay, Sydney Jay, Shan Lan Lee, Jakob Leschly, Jimmy Ma, Douglas Mills, Khenpo Sonam Phuntsok, Sara Rojo, Arne Schelling, Deva Shih, Ross Smith, Stephanie Suter, Longdrol Szeto, Khenpo Sonam Tashi, Deepa Thakur, Alex Trisoglio, Kris Yao, Ani Zangmo